Crappy presentations logo

 • Leave your audience confused about your actual message.

-A great script doesn't sound "scripted."
-It feels like a natural conversation, but with a hidden architecture that keeps everything flowing beautifully.
+A great script feels like a natural conversation, but with a hidden architecture that keeps everything flowing beautifully.

+Visuals impact energy.
 We all know the feeling of sitting through endless ugly slides, it sucks the life out of a room.
-On the flip side, visually appealing slides:
+On the flip side, good looking slides:

 • Keep the audience engaged.